 Nutrition is important, and without food consumption, your body has nothing to convert to energy.
 This lack of food can cause the body to struggle to stay warm.

 This bodily change can cause you to experience chills, which can leave you feeling cold for significant amounts of time.
 The chills you would experience are similar to the ones you would have when getting the flu.

 Keep In Mind

 Are Chills Normal Throughout Pregnancy?

 Most women will experience chills the most during the first trimester from the sudden change in hormones and morning sickness.

 You can experience chills throughout your pregnancy.
 Your hormones are basically the equivalent of a rollercoaster and you never know what’s around the next corner (2).

 How to Handle Chills When Pregnant

 If you have had enough of those miserable chills, there is some hope in kicking them to the curb.

 Try some of the following tips to help you get back to a normal temperature.

 - Wear more clothes: This may seem obvious, but sometimes the easiest answer is the best fix.
 You may be able to cure your case of the chills by simply adding some extra layers of clothing, like leggings under your pants or a cardigan over your top.

 - Rest and relaxation: If you have been struggling to sleep lately or feel like you haven’t had enough rest, maybe you haven’t.
 Take a relaxing bath or a quick nap.
 If you are tired and cold all the time, it may be a good time to reach out to your doctor.

-- Take an iron supplement: Iron plays a pivotal part in regulating your body temperature.
+- Take iron supplements: Iron plays a pivotal part in regulating your body temperature.
 If you are lacking in the smallest way, it may greatly affect your ability to stay warm.
 An iron supplement is important for you and your baby’s health.
 The supplement may be prescribed by your doctor.
 If it is not, make sure you ask permission before beginning use.